Mixed Breed Dogs

 About the Boxerdoodle

-The Boxerdoodle is a large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Boxerdoodle is manageable for most owners.
+The Boxerdoodle is a cross between the Boxer and Poodle.
+The Boxerdoodle is a medium mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Boxerdoodle is manageable for most owners.
 Typically standing 10 to 25 inches and weighing 12 to 70 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Boxerdoodle brings a distinct combination of traits that sets it apart.
 The Boxerdoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Boxerdoodle loves being close to its people and forms strong bonds with every member of the household.